V

 The problem

-True validation would have required making live API calls, which wasn't always feasible due to authentication complexity, rate limiting, and environment differences.
+The constraint: True validation would have required making live API calls, which wasn't feasible due to authentication complexity, rate limiting, and environment differences.
+But we could validate syntax and data mapping at configuration time.

 The solution